dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net60.md

 # What's new for .NET 6 (Windows Forms .NET)

-Windows Forms for .NET 6 adds the following features and enhancements over .NET Framework.
+This article describes some of the new Windows Forms features and enhancements in .NET 6.

 There are a few breaking changes you should be aware of when migrating from .NET Framework to .NET 6.
 For more information, see [Breaking changes in Windows Forms](/dotnet/core/compatibility/winforms).